danwilliams/rustmark/README.md

 ### Structure

-Rustmark is based on [Terracotta][], which is a web application template.
+Rustmark is based on [Terracotta][], which is a web application framework.
 This document focuses on Rustmark, but if you want to know more about the underlying application structure, you should refer to the [Developer documentation][Dev structure].